qkevinto/personal-website/source/index.md

 image: /images/avatar.jpg
 name: Kevin To
-role: Front-End Developer
+role: Front-end Developer
 work: Freelancer.com, Sydney
 ---

-[infasecure.com.au](http://infasecure.com.au/), [spacebarkid.com](http://spacebarkid.com/) and [shannateng.com](http://shannateng.com/) are some things I’ve made, and Freelancer.com in Sydney, Australia is where I work.</p>
+[infasecure.com.au](http://infasecure.com.au/), [spacebarkid.com](http://spacebarkid.com/), and [shannateng.com](http://shannateng.com/) are some things I’ve made, and Freelancer.com in Sydney, Australia is where I work.

 You can find more of my stuff on [CodePen](https://codepen.io/qkevinto/) and [GitHub](https://github.com/qkevinto/), including the source for [this site](https://github.com/qkevinto/kto)!

-I make things with CSS, HTML, JavaScript and an eye for design &mdash; I studied and worked as a Designer for about 6 years but now enjoy writing clean and maintainable code and have been doing so for the past 2 years or so.
+I make things with CSS, HTML, JavaScript and an eye for design &mdash; I studied and worked as a Designer for about 6 years but now enjoy building clean and maintainable Front-end stacks, and have been doing it for the past 2 years or so.

 When I’m not making websites, I enjoy [reading](https://getpocket.com/@kevinto), [photography](https://500px.com/kevinto), traveling and the great outdoors.